For the many Indians who are looking to find International conference travel grants, we are happy to help you with the procedures involved in one.

 - Always keep one set of dress in your hand baggage – it will be highly useful if your baggage is delayed

 - By chance, if your baggage is delayed/missed write a complaint along with hotel address at the airline counter in airport and demand for compensation.
-They will give some cash and later they will also deliver the baggage at your hotel (My baggage was delayed during transit and I spent my pocket-money to buy dress in Australia – I did not know about compensation then)
+They will give some cash and later they will also deliver the baggage at your hotel (My baggage was delayed during transit and I spent my pocket-money to buy a dress in Australia – I did not know about compensation then)

 - Do not carry any liquids in hand baggage – water, perfume, etc. during flight travel.

 - Carry light and good baggage.
-If your bag/handle tears in handling or it is very heavy it leads to fines
+If your bag/handle tears in handling or it is very heavy it leads to fines.

-- You can ask for second time food/drinks in flights – they won’t mind (??)
+- You can ask for second-time food/drinks in flights – they won’t mind (??)

-- First, one can request the conference organizers for waiver in registration fee, possible funding for air travel and lodging.
+- First, one can request the conference organizers for a waiver in the registration fee, possible funding for air travel and lodging.
 Mostly they’ll give one of these since they want student participation and it is one way of encouraging.
 (They gave me registration fee waiver – it is an advantage while applying for funding to DST/DAE)

 - Carry a laptop if you have one.
 Most conference venues and airports have wireless internet facility or internet ports.
-Also you can make a short presentation, if you are explaining your work to someone
+Also, you can make a short presentation if you are explaining your work to someone

 - Better to carry your CV, published papers and visiting card